 On the Testimony of Two Witnesses

-Revelation 11 Commentary Intro: Who are the Two Witnesses in Revelation?
+A Realized Eschatology Interpretation and Commentary of Revelation 11: Who are the Two Witnesses in Revelation?

 There was once a man who prophesied for three and a half years,1 was hated by the Jewish elite,2 was flogged by a Roman procurator “yet he did not open his mouth,”3 and was killed on Passover.
 Based on this description, who is the first person to come to mind?